Nature of Business and Significant Accounting Policies

-All costs associated with advertising and promoting products are expensed as incurred.
-Total recognized advertising and marketing expenses were $132,032 and $205,978 for the three months ended August 31, 2020 and 2019, respectively.
+All costs associated with advertising and promoting products are expensed as incurred with the exception of the amortization of the cost of two major video productions.
+A music video and reality/lifestyle video were both produced in 2017.
+The remaining amount that hasn’t been expensed is listed on the schedule in Note 6.
+Total recognized advertising and promotion expenses were $127,392 and $0 for the three months ended August 31, 2018 and 2017, respectively.

 Research and Development

 Research and development expenses are charged to operations as incurred.
-Total recognized research and development expenses were $7,007 and $0 for the three months ended August 31, 2020 and 2019, respectively.
+The Company incurred no research and development costs for the three months ended August 31, 2018 and 2017, respectively.

 Fair Value of Financial Instruments

 Pursuant to Accounting Standards Codification (“ASC”) No. 825 - Financial Instruments, the Company is required to estimate the fair value of all financial instruments included on its balance sheets.
-The carrying amounts of the Company’s cash and cash equivalents, notes receivable, convertible notes payable, accounts payable and accrued expenses, none of which is held for trading, approximate their estimated fair values due to the short-term maturities of those financial instruments.
+The carrying amount of the Company’s cash and cash equivalents, note receivable, notes payable, accounts payable and accrued expenses, none of which is held for trading, approximates their estimated fair values due to the short-term maturities of those financial instruments.